 He employs evidence based treatments for a range of disorders.
 Dr. Brinen practices cognitive behavioral therapy (CBT).
 He received his doctorate at the Philadelphia College of Osteopathic Medicine’s APA-approved Clinical PsyD program.
 Dr. Brinen completed a practicum at the Center for the Treatment and Study of Anxiety at the University of Pennsylvania, under the direction of Dr. Edna Foa and the supervision of Dr. Elizabeth Hembree.
 Dr. Brinen honed his skills with evidence based treatments for anxiety disorders (Posttraumatic Stress Disorder, Obsessive-Compulsive Disorder, Social Phobia, Specific Phobias, Generalized Anxiety Disorder).
 He went on to complete an APA-approved clinical internship at the Veterans Administration Hospital in Coatesville, PA.
 At his internship, he continued refining his work with PTSD, problems with drugs and alcohol, and broad ranges of comorbid disorders.

 Following graduate school, Dr. Brinen was fortunate to complete a fellowship with Aaron T. Beck, M.D..
 Dr. Brinen remained on at Aaron Beck Center and worked with Dr. Beck on CT-R for 7 years.
 Dr. Beck originated cognitive therapy and championed its research.
-Dr. Brinen has worked under Dr. Beck’s guidance disseminating recovery oriented cognitive therapy for struggling with schizophrenia to community therapists across the country.
+Dr. Brinen has worked under Dr. Beck’s guidance disseminating recovery oriented cognitive therapy for those struggling with schizophrenia to community therapists across the country.

 Dr. Brinen was an adjunct faculty at the Beck Institute for Cognitive Behavioral Therapy.
 At the Beck Institute, Dr. Brinen conducted Recovery-Oriented CBT for Schizophrenia trainings and the CBT for PTSD trainings.
 He has been an adjunct faculty at Temple University.
 Additionally, Dr. Brinen is a project director, with Dr. Hembree, for a National Institute of Mental Health trial of the effectiveness of Prolonged Exposure therapy for PTSD.

 In his spare time, he enjoys cooking, baking, gardening, and spending time with his wife, two children, and dog, Bonnie.

 He feels it is his greatest gift to work with his patients and strives to provide the highest quality treatment.